 Glock has been somewhat criticized for not offering night sights as a standard feature as many of their competitors have.
 Many shooters today prefer an illuminated pistol sights, instead of simple white painting sights.
 In addition, the modern shooter often prefers sights that provide a contrasting sight picture rather than the front and rear sights having the same shape (most often a dot) and same color (often white or green).

 The Fixxxer Glock Front Sight Tool is a hex wrench specifically designed for the most current Hex screw front sight attachments for Glock pistols.
 If you have an older Generation 1-3 Glock, with the tension pressed front sight, the Fixxxer Glock front sight tool can still come in handy for installations.
 All of the current Glock sights and replacement sights use the Hex nut attachment, so once the older pressed sights are removed you will still need a hex wrench tool to complete installation.

-During a recent Glock sight replacement process I selected the Fixxxer Glock front sight tool because it appeared to have the best features and options to get the job done.
+During my recent Ameriglo Agent sights review, I selected the Fixxxer Glock front sight tool because it appeared to have the best features and options to get the job done.
 I’m glad I chose the Fixxxer tool, as it performed extremely well, and much better than other options I have attempted to use in the past.

 - Black, squared handle similar to Glock Disassembly Tool

 - Magnetized tip to firmly secure Hex nuts during assembly or disassembly